 Developing Blog Concepts

 Coming up with blog concepts doesn’t have to be difficult, and there are easy ways of working out what to write about.
+Here are a few approaches:

 - Data-Driven Blog Research – This is the most SEO friendly approach to content marketing and works if your main goal is to gain additional traffic to your site.
 Complete a competitor analysis to discover what long-tail queries your competitors are ranking for.
 Or conduct keyword research using tools like SEMRush, AHREFs and Keywords Everywhere to highlight what questions your industry has a good search volume.